cms-analysis/HiggsAnalysis-KITHiggsToTauTau/README.md

 	cd $CMSSW_BASE/src/Kappa/Skimming/higgsTauTau/
 	python crabConfig.py submit

+Outputs are written in your personal DESY dCache directory:

+	se path = srm://dcache-se-cms.desy.de:8443/srm/managerv2?SFN=/pnfs/desy.de/cms/tier2/store/user/%USERNAME%/higgs-kit/skimming/<date>_<campaign>`

+In case not all skims of a MC sample have been skimmed succesfully, you can manually check how many have been processed with [getNumberOfGeneratedEvents.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/getNumberOfGeneratedEvents.py).

+#	for dir in /pnfs/desy.de/cms/tier2/store/user/tmuller/higgs-kit/skimming/<date>_<campaign>/*TeV; do getNumberOfGeneratedEvents.py $dir/*.root; done

 File lists for Artus need to be created by [createInputFilelists.py](https://github.com/artus-analysis/Artus/blob/master/Configuration/scripts/createInputFilelists.py):

 	createInputFilelists.py -s /pnfs/desy.de/cms/tier2/store/user/tmuller/higgs-kit/skimming/<date>_<campaign> -d <date> [-r]

-After adding new samples to a skim, the [database of numbers of generated events](https://github.com/cms-analysis/HiggsAnalysis-KITHiggsToTauTau/blob/master/data/ArtusConfigs/Includes/settingsNumberGeneratedEvents.json) for Artus might have to be updated with the output of [getNumberOfGeneratedEvents.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/getNumberOfGeneratedEvents.py):
+When using NLO samples, the proper normalization has to be applied.
+This can be done with [getGeneratorWeight.py](https://github.com/artus-analysis/Artus/blob/Kappa_2_1/KappaAnalysis/scripts/getGeneratorWeight.py).
+Do e.g.

-	for dir in /pnfs/desy.de/cms/tier2/store/user/tmuller/higgs-kit/skimming/<date>_<campaign>/*TeV; do getNumberOfGeneratedEvents.py $dir/*.root; done
+	for folder in /pnfs/desy.de/cms/tier2/store/user/$USER/higgs-kit/skimming/<date>/*; do ./getGeneratorWeight.py $folder/*/*/*/*.root; done

+to update all entries in the Kappa database.
+Remember to commit your changes afterwards.

 JEC parameters can be downloaded using [getJecParameters.py](https://github.com/artus-analysis/Artus/blob/master/KappaAnalysis/scripts/getJecParameters.py):